DeepanshuTolani/Tracker/README.md

-💸 Price Drop Alert System
+# 💸 Price Drop Alert System

-A smart and user-friendly Price Drop Alert System that lets users enter their desired price for a product and notifies them via email or SMS when the price drops below their set threshold.
+A smart and user-friendly **Price Drop Alert System** that lets users enter their desired price for a product and notifies them via **email or SMS** when the price drops below their set threshold.
 This tool empowers users to make informed purchasing decisions while boosting engagement and conversion rates for e-commerce platforms.

+---

-🚀 Features
+## 🚀 Features

-🔔 Real-time Price Drop Alerts
+### 🔔 Real-time Price Drop Alerts

-Users get notified instantly when a product's price falls below their desired price.
+- Users get notified instantly when a product's price falls below their desired price.

-📧 Email & SMS Notifications
+### 📧 Email & SMS Notifications

-Supports multiple notification channels to keep users informed no matter where they are.
+- Supports multiple notification channels to keep users informed no matter where they are.

-🛒 User-Friendly Interface
+### 🛒 User-Friendly Interface

-Easy-to-use form where users can input their email, phone number, product URL, and target price.
+- Easy-to-use form where users can input their email, phone number, product URL, and target price.

-📉 Automated Price Tracking
+### 📉 Automated Price Tracking

-Periodic checks on product prices using web scraping or APIs.
+- Periodic checks on product prices using web scraping or APIs.

-🔐 Secure and Privacy-Conscious
+### 🔐 Secure and Privacy-Conscious

-User data is handled securely and never shared with third parties.
+- User data is handled securely and never shared with third parties.

+---

-🧠 Benefits
+## 🧠 Benefits

-Helps users save money by buying at the best time.
+- 💰 Helps users **save money** by buying at the best time.

-Increases site engagement and user retention.
+- 📈 Increases **site engagement** and user retention.

-Boosts conversion rates by nudging users when prices match their expectations.
+- 🎯 Boosts **conversion rates** by nudging users when prices match their expectations.

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Backend: Node.js / Python (Flask/Django)
+- **Backend**: Node.js / Python (Flask or Django)

-Frontend: HTML/CSS/JavaScript / React (optional)
+- **Frontend**: HTML, CSS, JavaScript / React (optional)

-Database: MongoDB / Firebase / MySQL
+- **Database**: MongoDB / Firebase / MySQL

-Notifications: SMTP for Email, Twilio for SMS
+- **Notifications**: SMTP (Email), Twilio (SMS)

-Web Scraping: BeautifulSoup / Selenium / Puppeteer
+- **Web Scraping**: BeautifulSoup / Selenium / Puppeteer

+---